Website Manager

 How big of a time commitment is this?

 You set your own schedule.
 Umpiring 3 to 5 games per season is a HUGE help to the league.
-Ballard Little League allows you to scheduled the games you want based on your availability and the umpires you want to work with.
+Ballard Little League allows you to choose the games you want based on your availability and the umpires you want to work with.

 What if I don't have the gear?